Skyline Maputo Capital of Mozambique

 Jardim Tunduru Botanical Gardens – designed in 1885 by British gardener Thomas Honney who created landscapes for the Sultan of Turkey and King of Greece.

 Museu da Moeda (Money Museum) – also known as Casa Amarela or Yellow House is the oldest standing building still in use in Maputo.
-Damaged during the civil war, the “simple structure was beautifully restored with old street lamps above the doors”.
+Damaged during the civil war, the “simple structure was beautifully restored”.

 Praca dos Trabalhadores (Workers Square) – a statue commemorating Mozambican soldiers who fell in World War I.